fredldotme/Tide/README.md

 This project uses LLVM + Clang and the Wasi SDK to provide a compiler toolchain for C & C++ projects.
 For the WebAssembly runtime it uses WAMR.

+## Privacy policy

+Tide does not automatically send any data to anyone.

 ## License

 Copyright Alfred Neumayer (C) 2023